haidar47x/haidar47x/README.md

 <h1 align="center"> Hi👋</h1>

-Welcome!
 I'm **Haidar Ali**, a pragmatic **Software Engineer** who likes to build things.
-I mostly build backend systems — the stuffs users never see.
-Occassionally, I create user-interfaces with obsessive care because I'm very opinionated about how they should look and behave.
+I mostly build backend systems — the stuff users never see.
+Occasionally, I create user interfaces with obsessive care because I'm very opinionated about how they should look and behave.

 I also work on open-source projects for the dopamine rush.
-I've built [Pocketer](https://github.com/haidar47x/Pocketer), which is a Google Chrome extension for managing Pocket items.
-I'm also building [Leisurely](https://github.com/haidar47x/Leisurely), which is a simple time tracker and ambient sound desktop app for focused work.
+I've built [Pocketer](https://github.com/haidar47x/Pocketer), a Google Chrome extension for managing Pocket items.
+I'm also building [Leisurely](https://github.com/haidar47x/Leisurely), a simple time tracker and ambient sound desktop app for focused work.

 Currently, I'm working on a platform for authors to create beautiful art.
 And, trust me, there's no AI involved.